ushahidi/platform/docs/hackathon-and-events/google-season-of-docs.md

 One of the mentors participating in this project was participating in a large part of the DIAL project and writing a lot of the documentation.

-TO ADD

-* Experience working with documentation
-* Review processes

-TO ADD:
+**Review processes**

+We review our documentation via testing it ourselves and we also make sure to learn and improve the documentation from the experiences our interns and contributors have when setting up the platform from scratch.
+This gives us insights we would not get otherwise, since they are new to the project and see things in a different light than us who are working with it everyday.

-Previous participation in Season of Docs, Google Summer of Code or others:&#x20;
+**Previous participation in Season of Docs, Google Summer of Code or others**&#x20;

+Ushahidi has previously participated in Google Summer of Code and Outreachy.
+Since 2018 we have had at least one intern per year.